judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-08-salt-cathedral-zipaquira.markdown

 ---
 title:			'Salt Cathedral of Zipaquirá: A Subterranean Monument of Faith'
 date:			2014-11-08 08:44:27 Z
 categories:		Colombia
 tags:			Colombia
   - reunion
   - Rotary
   - RYE
   - South America
   - Travel
 author:			judsonlmoore
 excerpt:		The Salt Cathedral of Zipaquirá on the outskirts of Bogota, Colombia, is perhaps the world's grandest testament of a people's faith to their creator.
 layout:			post
+image:			../assets/images/

 ---